Cases

 Mouth Pieces

-A beginner student needs a standard Mouth Piece in perfect shape.
 A Trumpet/Cornet uses a “7C” Mouth Piece.
 Woodwind replacement Mouth Pieces made in the USA will be fine.

-Cheap, bargain Mouth Pieces might not be
+Cheap, bargain Mouth Pieces might not be made to standard sizes or measurements.

 The silver plating can wear off quickly.

-We carry quality Mouth Pieces in all sizes and for all instruments.Rental equipment is equipped with
+We carry quality Mouth Pieces in all sizes and for all instruments.Rental equipment is equipped with standard Mouth Pieces.

-Common Tips for Students and Parents We recommend not to change your Mouth Piece constantly.
+We recommend not to change your Mouth Piece constantly.
 This gets you nowhere.

 Magnet schools may upgrade you to a “3C” and other for larger brasswind instruments.
 For woodwind, you may have to invest in a Selmer “C Star” Mouth Piece.